Legacy Forge And Millwork Doors Limited Warranty

 - Handle with clean gloves and do not drag across other surfaces.

-- Before finishing door must be clean.
+- Before finishing, the door must be clean.
 Remove handling marks, loose wood fibers, raised grain, etc. by sanding with fine sand paper.

 - Most finishes on exterior doors deteriorate relatively quickly.
 Inspect the doors periodically for finish deterioration.
 Maintenance is recommended annually.